Thanks to my Hungarian, Czech, Austrian, and Bavarian heritage, I've come up with the perfect sauerkraut recipe.

 Sauerkraut With German, Austrian, and Czech Influence

 My Viennese grandmother taught me a recipe for making sauerkraut that is almost a meal by itself.
-Sometimes we had smoked pork chops and sauerkraut, or bratwurst along with a steaming plate of this Bohemian specialty.
-Other times we ate Omi's homemade sauerkraut just with a little pasta or a warm pretzel.
+Sometimes we had smoked pork chops or bratwurst along with a steaming plate of this Bohemian specialty.
+Other times we simply ate Omi's homemade sauerkraut with a little pasta or a warm pretzel.
 A few days later, she'd make sauerkraut soup by adding a little stock to her dish.

-Back home in Germany, my mother improved on this sauerkraut recipe by adding her personal touch.
-Her son, your chef, has his own interpretation of sauerkraut Bohemian/Bavarian style, and that is what you will find on this page: The recipe for a rich and filling sauerkraut influenced by my Hungarian, Czech, Austrian, Bavarian heritage.
+Back home in Germany, my mother improved this sauerkraut recipe by adding her personal touch.
+Her son, your chef, has his own interpretation of sauerkraut Bohemian/Bavarian style, and that is what you will find on this page: The recipe for a rich and filling sauerkraut influenced by my Hungarian, Czech, Austrian, and Bavarian heritage.
 Even without the addition of sausages or meats, this is not a vegetarian meal.

 Czech it out!